 Did you buy an item in another EU country, but did your supplier not deliver as agreed?
 Then you may get your money back.
 For amounts up to €5,000, you can make use of 1 of the following procedures:

 - European account preservation order (EAPO, freezing money in a foreign bank account)

 The procedures apply in all EU countries, except for Denmark.

-If you are owed money by a debtor who has money in a bank account in another EU member state, you can request a Dutch court of law to issue a European sequestration order for this account.
+If you are owed money by a debtor who has money in a bank account in another EU country, you can ask a Dutch court of law to issue a European account preservation order (EAPO) for this account.
 This means that the money will be ‘frozen’ under the management of the Dutch court, until it has been decided if your claim is good.
 You can have this order executed even before you have started a legal procedure in the country concerned.